fabiovince/LinkBox/README.md

-# MQTT, MODBUS and ALEXA DIDATIC AND PROTOTYPE KIT
+# MQTT, MODBUS and ALEXA TEACHING AND DEVELOPMENT KIT

 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/fabiovince/LinkBox/blob/main/LICENSE)

 # About Project

-LinkBox is a WiFi multiprotocol tool designed for internet of things (IOT) and industrial internet of things (IIOT) didactic and development purposes.
+LinkBox is a WiFi multiprotocol tool designed for internet of things (IOT) and industrial internet of things (IIOT) teaching and development purposes.
 It is implemented with three ESP32-WROOM-32D.
 One ESP32 is a MQTT Broker and the remaining two ESP32 are configurable devices.
-They can be configured to communicate using MODBUS, MQTT or Alexa smart device.

 ## Front View

 Each device can be used as a MODBUS server or MQTT client or a Alexa smart device.
-The protocol menu is  acessed when push buttom is pressed for 10 seconds.
-Menu display the current protocol and SSID.
+The config menu can be acessed pressing push buttom for 10 seconds.
+The menu displays the current protocol and SSID.
 In order to change between protocols press push buttom for 1 second and release it for 2 seconds.
-If push buttom remain release for more than 6 senconds ESP32 will reboot to load the chosen protocol.
+If the button remains released for more than 6 seconds, the ESP32 checks whether the currently displayed protocol is different from the running protocol.
+If they are different, the ESP32 will reset to load the new chosen protocol.

 ![01-frontal_image_new_version](https://github.com/fabiovince/LinkBox/assets/7406537/5c18a51f-e126-49a9-9951-c4c1aa9b8d32)